-When you need inspiration, Matching Half will be your destination.
-This funky corner café not only has a delicious egg sandwich that will fuel you up for the day, but it’s muted gray walls, bistro globe pendants and a beautiful stained glass peacock in the window provide the perfect atmosphere for creative concentration.
+When you need inspiration, Matching Half in SF's Nopa neighborhood is the perfect destination.
+This funky corner café not only has a delicious egg sandwich that will fuel you up for the day, but it is the muted gray walls, bistro globe pendants and a beautiful stained glass peacock in the window provide the perfect atmosphere for creative concentration.
 Did we mention their cappuccino is the perfect combination of bitter and sweet?
 It makes working feel like a day at the spa.

-What makes this café great is that it is an actual workspace: you can reserve a seat for two or three dollars an hour.
+What makes this café (with locations in both SOMA and SF's Financial District) great is that it is an actual workspace: you can reserve a seat for two or three dollars an hour.
 But if you’re pinching pennies, find a spot in the front lounge or patio outside where you can still access the wifi but don’t have to pay for it.
 They serve breakfast all day long or you can order a light Kaleocado salad for lunch.
 All around feels like an office environment with people meeting and networking or busily working away on their laptops.
 It’s an excellent location to meet for a coffee or get into the zone by yourself.

 What’s better than a wifi café?
 A wifi café that becomes a bar as the day progresses.
-Welcome to Social Study.
+Welcome to Social Study, in the city's Fillmore District.
 This brick-lined café has the atmosphere of your impossibly hip and intellectual friend’s loft with a DJ booth in a plywood loft above.
 The soundtrack is always on point with some old school hip-hop and lounge beats and as the evening goes on they’ll even put a movie up on a projector.
 Just tell your friends to meet you there for happy hour and the office becomes the perfect hangout.

-While there are some limits to the hours of the Internet here (they turn it off from 11:30 a.m.-2 p.m. to accommodate the lunch rush), it’s a great place to hang for the morning or afternoon.
-The Moroccan Iced Tea is always refreshing and their croissant sandwich is an award winner.
+While there are some limits to the hours of the Internet here (they turn it off from 11:30 a.m.-2 p.m. to accommodate the lunch rush),this downtown cafe is a great place to hang for the morning or afternoon.
+Their Moroccan Iced Tea is always refreshing, and the croissant sandwich is award-winning.
 Be open to sharing communal tables with likeminded workers and who knows, you might even make a new business connection.